jihyung803/jihyung803.github.io/_pages/blog.md

     after: 3 # The number of links after the current page
 ---

+Field notes from alignment experiments in Austin, civic-tech collaborations, and the books that keep me honest.
+Posts mix technical walkthroughs with reflection, and every entry links to the evaluation notebooks or datasets needed to reproduce the work.

 <div class="post">

 {% assign blog_name_size = site.blog_name | size %}